uva-responsibleai/fall-24/fairness/feb-7.md

 # Key Findings
-- LFR (Learned Fair Representations) [7] seems to be the closest to achieving a well-defined statistical non-discrimination criteria.
-It provides combination of individual fairness and group fairness along with good model accuracy.

 - We can only apply one non-discrimination criteria to maintain a valid model.
 Applying more than one criteria will result in degenerate solutions and these criteria conflicts with each other as we claimed above.
-- Independence inadequate to capture fairness, as it does not guarantee that the score is independent of the sensitive attribute given the target variable.
+- Independence is inadequate to capture fairness, as it does not guarantee that the score is independent of the sensitive attribute given the target variable.
-- Observational criteria can not give satisfactory answers to the root cause of discrimination; whether or not discrimination is due to decision maker action or inherent inequality in society is unclear
+- Observational criteria can not give satisfactory answers to the root cause of discrimination; whether or not discrimination is due to decision maker action or inherent inequality in society is unclear.
+- There is concern that higher error rates coincide with historically marginalized and disadvantaged groups, thus inflicting additional harm on these groups.
+- The classifier must be able to detect group membership.
+If detecting group membership is impossible, then group calibration generally fails.

 # Critical Analysis

-- The namings of criteria are unintuitive.
-We might need to more intuitive names for the criteria based on how it was constructed.
-- Critical analysis of the some arguments about bias when motivating stuff (especially in reading [5]).
-- There is concern that higher error rates coincide with historically marginalized and disadvantaged groups, thus inflicting additional harm on these groups.
-- Similarly for “Note, however, that for this to be true the classifier must be able to detect group membership.
-If detecting group membership is impossible, then group calibration generally fails.”
-- Solutions to minimize discrimination does not cover intersectionality, disadvantage that members of multiple protected categories face.
+- Solutions to minimize discrimination does not cover intersectionality. there are disadvantages that members of multiple protected categories face.
+In most cases, if one criterion holds, another is violated.
+Therefore, constraining using more than one criterion may yield degenerate solutions.
+- Reading [5] categorized approches by by site of fairness imposition, where In-training approach is for statistical parity and post-processing approach is for separation.
+-  LFR (Learned Fair Representations) [7] seems to be the closest to achieving a well-defined statistical non-discrimination criteria.
+It provides combination of individual fairness and group fairness along with good model accuracy.
 - Lipschitzness might not be enough to ensure fairness.
 When two groups are significantly different, the Lipschitz condition does not imply statistical parity between them.
+From [6], Lipschitzness implies statistical parity for two distributions $S$ and $T$ if $S$ and $T$ are close enough/exhibit low bias.
+Bias is the maximum difference in probabilities over all $(D,d)$-Lipschitz mappings $M$ for any individual over distributions $S$ and $T$.
+- The namings of criteria are unintuitive and sometimes confusing.
+We might need to more intuitive names for the criteria based on how it was constructed.

 ## References